-- You cannot run IDOL with restricted file system permissions (for example: disk quotas, file handle limits or memory limits). - Your file system must permit file locking (for example, you cannot run IDOL on an NFS mount). - Your network must support TCP/IP. - If you run anti-virus software, back up software, or any other software that scans the file system on the machine that hosts IDOL server, ensure it does not monitor the IDOL Server directories, which can have a serious impact on IDOL Server performance.
+- You cannot run IDOL with restricted file system permissions (for example: disk quotas, file handle limits or memory limits). - Your file system must permit file locking. - · Your network must support TCP/IP. - If you run anti-virus software, back up software, or any other software that scans the file system on the machine that hosts IDOL server, ensure it does not monitor the IDOL Server directories, which can have a serious impact on IDOL Server performance.
 Micro Focus recommends that you use the component back up actions to back up your IDOL data.